 Meet the dancers of Verb Ballets.

-Antonio Morillo is from Orlando, Florida.
+Antonio is a first-generation Cuban American born in Orlando, Florida.
 He received his Associate of Arts in Dance Performance from Valencia College and his BFA in Dance Performance from the University of South Florida.
 Antonio has performed with the Patel Conservatory’s Next Generation Ballet as well as Tampa City Ballet.
 He has performed works by Jon Lehrer, José Limón, Alonzo King LINES Ballet, Robert Moses’ Kin, and Maurice Causey.
-Antonio joined Verb Ballets in 2016 and has been featured in such works as Andante Sostenuto and Aposiopesis.
+Antonio joined Verb Ballets in 2016 and has been featured in works such as Andante Sostenuto and Aposiopesis.

 Kate Webb grew up in Richmond, Virginia where she danced both as a student and as a trainee with Richmond Ballet.
 She trained around the country at numerous intensive programs such as Central Pennsylvania Youth Ballet, Boston Ballet, and Complexions Contemporary Ballet.
 Upon graduating from Appomattox Regional Governor’s School for the Arts, she attended Butler University on both dance and academic scholarships.
 While dancing with Butler Ballet, she performed in Poland, Slovakia, and the Czech Republic.
 After fulfilling her degree in three years, she graduated cum laude in May of 2015 with a BS in Dance-Arts Administration and high departmental honors.
 Kate joined Verb Ballets in 2015 and has been featured in works such as Peter Pan and Aposiopesis.

 Benjamin Shepard began dancing in Annapolis, Maryland and trained with Ballet Theater of Maryland, as well as attending summer programs at The Washington School of Ballet, The Kirov Academy, and Central Pennsylvania Youth Ballet.
 He then continued his training and education on a full tuition scholarship at Butler University where he graduated with a Bachelor of Science in Arts Administration and Dance.
 He had the privilege of performing as a guest artist during his time at Butler with Ballet Theater of Indiana; he performed the role of Gurn in La Sylphide as well as Dr. Seward in Dracula.
-While performing with Butler Ballet, his favorite roles he performed were Rothbart in Swan Lake, The Flower Cavalier in the Nutcracker, a soloist in Viva Vivaldi by Gerald Arpino, and the Second Movement Soloist in George Balanchine’s The Four Temperaments.
-Benjamin joined Verb Ballets in 2018.
+While performing with Butler Ballet, his favorite roles were Rothbart in Swan Lake, The Flower Cavalier in the Nutcracker, a soloist in Viva Vivaldi by Gerald Arpino, and the Second Movement Soloist in George Balanchine’s The Four Temperaments.
+Benjamin joined Verb Ballets in 2018 and has been featured in works such as Paganini Rhapsody.

-Daniel Cho is from San Francisco, California, and holds a BA special major in Dance and Education from Swarthmore College.
+Daniel is first generation Korean American born and raised in San Francisco, California.
+He graduated with a BA special major in Dance and Education from Swarthmore College.
 He received his training from Point Park Conservatory, the Laban Conservatoire in London, the Ballet X Summer Intensive, the San Francisco Conservatory of Dance and the Coastal City Ballet in Vancouver, British Columbia.
 Daniel is a recent graduate of the Alonzo King LINES Ballet Training Program, where he had the pleasure of performing works by Alonzo King, Angela Dice Nguyen, Sidra Bell, Shannon Gillen, Alex Ketley, Gioconda Barbuto, Maurya Kerr, and Gregory Dawson.
-Daniel was promoted to full company member in February 2019.
+Daniel joined Verb Ballets in 2018 and has been featured in such works as Mowgli’s Jungle Adventures.

 Emily Dietz grew up in Mountain View, California, receiving most of her training at Western Ballet under Alexi Zubiria.
 She attended summer programs with ABT, Gelsey Kirkland Academy of Classical Ballet, Colorado Ballet, and American Repertory Ballet.
 She continued her dance education at Butler University, graduating with a BS in Dance Arts Administration in 2016.
 During her time at Butler, she performed in ballets such as Sleeping Beauty and Swan Lake and toured with Butler Ballet to Poland, Slovakia and the Czech Republic.
 Following graduation, she has danced professionally with City Ballet of San Diego and American Contemporary Ballet, where she danced in repertoire such as Betsey Wistrich’s Raymonda, Balanchine’s La Source, and Geoff Gonzalez’s Four Seasons.
 Emily joined Verb Ballets in 2018.